5 new Masters of Wine announced

 About the Institute of Masters of Wine (IMW)

 The IMW is a membership organisation with an exceptional international reputation.
 For almost 70 years, its members – the Masters of Wine (MWs) – have been at the forefront of leadership and expertise in the world of wine.
 The IMW’s mission is to promote excellence, interaction and learning across all sectors of the global wine community.
 MWs prove their comprehensive understanding of wine by passing the MW exam, recognised worldwide for its rigour and exacting standards.
 In addition to passing the exam, members must sign the code of conduct before they are entitled to use the initials MW.
 This requires them to act with honesty and integrity, and use every opportunity to share their knowledge of wine with others.
-Today, there are 394 Masters of Wine working in 30 countries.
+Today, there are 408 Masters of Wine working in 31 countries.
 The membership encompasses winemakers, sommeliers, buyers, journalists, shippers, consultants, academics, educators and more.
-There are 350 students from more than 40 countries in the 2019-2020 MW study programme.
+There were 341 students from over 40 countries in the 2019-2020 MW study programme.